Skip to content

 The olfactory environment to train the agent with.

-If a list of threshold is provided, he agent should be able to detect |thresholds|+1 levels of odor.
+If a list of thresholds is provided, the agent should be able to detect |thresholds|+1 levels of odor.

 actions : dict or np.ndarray, optional